byu-cs-236-f25/homework-1-sets-ericmercer/README.md

 ---
 ## 7. Run Tests from the Terminal

-From the integrated terminal in VSCode, type
+From the integrated terminal in VS Code, type
 ```bash
 pytest
 ```
 You'll be given a list of which tests fail.
 Notice that none of the tests involving union appear in the terminal.
 That's because they all pass.
-Only tests that fail appear in the output when we run `pytest` from the command line.
-All successful tests pass silently.
-The bottom line in your terminal should look something like
+Tests that succeed only output `.` in the `pytest` output (unless verbose mode is enabled).
+Tests that fail show more output when we run `pytest` from the command line.
+Passing tests do not display detailed output (unless `pytest` is run in verbose mode).
+The final summary line in your terminal output should look something like:
 ```bash
 == 4 failed, 11 passed in 0.04s ==
 ```